 Years Ended December 31,

-2016 2015
+2017 2016

-Income Before Income Taxes (a) \$3,580 \$3,150
+Income Before Income Taxes (a) \$6,295 \$3,580

-Income Tax Provision (b) 98 310
+Income Tax Benefit (b) (1,369) 98

-Effective Rate (b) / (a) 2.7% 9.8%
+Effective Rate (b) / (a) (21.8%) 2.7%

-In 2016 and 2015, in the U.S. and certain operations in the U.K., we continue to report a valuation allowance for our deferred tax assets we believe cannot be offset by reversing temporary differences because based on past history, it is more likely than not that we would not utilize our U.S. and U.K. net operating losses ("NOLs") that had accumulated over time before their expiration.
-The recognition of a valuation allowance on our deferred tax assets resulted from our evaluation of all available evidence, both positive and negative.
-The assessment of the realizability of the NOLs was based on a number of factors including, our history of operating losses, the volatility of our earnings, our historical operating volatility, our historical inability to accurately forecast earnings for future periods and the continued uncertainty of the general business climate.
-We concluded that these historical factors represent sufficient negative evidence and have concluded that we should continue to have a full valuation allowance against our net deferred tax assets.
+In 2017 and 2016, in the U.S. and for certain past operations in the U.K., we continue to report a valuation allowance for our net operating loss carryforwards and other deferred tax assets that cannot be offset by reversing temporary differences.
+The recognition of a valuation allowance is based on an assessment of all available evidence, both positive and negative, weighted based on objective verifiability.
+The assessment of the realizability of the U.S. deferred tax assets was based on a number of factors including our history of operating losses prior to 2015, our historical operating volatility, our historical inability to accurately forecast earnings for future periods and the continued uncertainty of the general business climate.
+The use of our U.K. NOL carryforwards may be limited due to the change in the past U.K. operations.
+Based on our assessment of all available evidence and its weighting based on objective verifiability, we concluded that the realizability of these deferred tax assets is not more likely than not.
+In both 2017 and 2016, we have not recognized a valuation allowance against our other foreign deferred tax assets as we believe that it is more likely than not that they will be realized.
+We will continue to evaluate the realizability of our deferred tax assets and anticipate a full or partial reversal of the valuation allowance in future periods.
 (See Notes 1 and 9 in the Notes to Consolidated Financial Statements for additional information.)